Aliases for ENPP2 Gene

 GeneCards Summary for ENPP2 Gene

 ENPP2 (Ectonucleotide Pyrophosphatase/Phosphodiesterase 2) is a Protein Coding gene.
-Diseases associated with ENPP2 include intrahepatic cholestasis and obesity.
+Diseases associated with ENPP2 include teratocarcinoma and intrahepatic cholestasis.
 Among its related pathways are NAD metabolism and Acyl chain remodelling of PC.
 GO annotations related to this gene include nucleic acid binding and hydrolase activity.
 An important paralog of this gene is ENPP3.

 UniProtKB/Swiss-Prot for ENPP2 Gene